Teaching important math concepts to set students up for a successful year becomes much easier when they’re engaged with what they’re learning.

 3. Create Alignments during October

-Using the information from your Reports, you can create Alignments, such as Assignments or Plans, for the month of October.
+Using the information from your Reports, you can create Alignments from your Assessments tool, such as Assignments or Plans, for the month of October.

 This guarantees that whenever students log in during Pumpkinfest, they’re working on the exact skills you want them to.